morepath/morepath/doc/index.rst

 **Morepath is a Python web microframework, with super powers.**

-Morepath is an Python WSGI microframework.
+Morepath is a Python WSGI microframework.
 It uses routing, but the routing is to models.
 Morepath is model-driven and **flexible**, which makes it **expressive**.